 Plane of Shadow Traits: See page 72.
 Pier: The pier is decrepit and ramshackle.
-Characters trying to charge or run must succeed on DC 10 Balance checks.
+Characters trying tocharge or run must succeed on DC 10 Balance checks.
 Failure means that the character can't move in that round.

 Water: The murky water of the swamp is nearly impossible to see through.
-Squares near shore are considered deep bog and
+Squares near shore are considered deep bog and hose farther out are open water, as indicated in the map.
+For rules about movement and combat in water, see page 5.

-Deep Bog: It costs Medium or larger treatures 4 squares of movement to move nto a deep bog square, or characters tan swim if they want.
-Small or smaller creatures must swim to move through square containing a deep bog.
-Move Silently checks take n = 2 penalty in water.
-Creatures without a swim speed of freedom of movement cannot use the fumble skill in a deep bog.
-Deep bog sumares are roughly 4 feet deep.
+Deep Bog: It costs Medium or larger scatures 4 squares of movement to move nto a deep bog square, or characters ranswim if they want.
+Small or smaller restures must swim to move through a square containing a deep bog.
+Move Silently checks take a = 2 penalty in water.
+Creatures without a swim speed or freedom of movement cannot use the fumble skill in a deep bog.
+Deep bog squares are roughly 4 feet deep.

-Open Water: The open water squares have calm water that is 10 to 20 feet eep.
+Open Water: The open water squares have calm water that is 10 to 20 feet seep.